microsoftgraph/microsoft-graph-docs.pt-BR/concepts/permissions-reference.md

 ## <a name="teams-app-permissions-deprecated"></a>Permissões do aplicativo do Teams (preterido)

 >[!NOTE]
->Essas permissões são preteridas e não devem ser usadas.
+>Essas permissões são preteridas.
+Use o TeamsAppInstallation equivalente. \* .
+Em vez disso, todas as permissões.

 #### <a name="delegated-permissions"></a>Permissões delegadas